mschubert/pepitope/README.md

 * Calculate the differential abundance of peptide barcodes
 * Plot the results to identify peptides recognized by T-cells

-More information can be found in the [*screen* vignette 🔗](https://mschubert.github.io/pepitope/articles/screen.html).
+More information can be found in the [*Co-culture screen* vignette 🔗](https://mschubert.github.io/pepitope/articles/screen.html).

 <details><summary><b>Code example</b></summary>